Keyboard shortcuts

 Ah, do you have an example?

-Err, but what’s that Scheme thing?
+Err, but what is that Scheme thing?

-For instance, suppose we mark the "tutorial.kubebuilder.io/api/v1".CronJob{} type as being in the batch.tutorial.kubebuilder.io/v1 API group (implicitly saying it has the Kind CronJob).
+For instance, suppose you mark the "tutorial.kubebuilder.io/api/v1".CronJob{} type as being in the batch.tutorial.kubebuilder.io/v1 API group (implicitly saying it has the Kind CronJob).

-Then, we can later construct a new &CronJob{} given some JSON from the API server that says
+Then, you can later construct a new &CronJob{} given some JSON from the API server that says

 {